Getting Chatty with IBM Watson

 - Response: If you go to the response, then the dialog will immediately add the response of the node to your current response

 In our dialog, imagine you wanted to be able to answer the opening hours question for the bar without having to first ask where it is.
-We could use a “Continue from…” to provide two ways to the same response:
+We could use a “Jump To” to provide two ways to the same response:

 So now if someone asks “when does the bar open?”, it will trigger the highlight node above, and then jump to the node at the top right to provide the answer.